EPICmynamesBG/slack-potluck/README.md

 - [ ] "Add to Calendar" integration
 - [ ] Revise management UI to use Overflow menu element
 - [ ] set reminder option for meetup creator
+- [ ] update announcements that have past

 ## Development